quantiota/AI-Agent-Lab/docs/tasks/internship.md

    - Check the **Grafana dashboard** (on **localhost:3000**) to ensure the data is being visualized properly.
 6. **Verify that all services** are running and accessible through your browser.
 The entire setup and testing process should take about **10 minutes** if Docker and Docker Compose are properly installed.

 #### What You Should Submit:
 - Confirmation that you’ve successfully set up the Docker stack and run the AI-Agent Lab.
 - Screenshots of the following:
    - **localhost:8080** (Code Server running on VSCode)
    - **localhost:9000** (QuestDB showing the data from the Binance folder)
    - **localhost:3000** (Grafana dashboard visualizing the processed data)

+ #### Important Note:

+As part of the first step of the interview process, we ask all applicants to complete the Docker stack setup task and provide the required screenshots as described.
+This step is essential to ensure that you are familiar with Docker and can set up the development environment required for this internship.

+If you are unable to complete this task or run the Docker stack, we kindly ask you to **withdraw your application** to allow us to focus on candidates who are technically prepared for the role.

+We appreciate your understanding and encourage you to apply for future opportunities once you have gained more experience in this area.